JoseFilipeFerreira/thonkbar/README.md

 #### \<script\>

 Is a script that outputs a suported block format.
-If the path to the command to be executed starts with `script/` the bar will look at the folder `~/.config/thonkbar/scripts`
+If the path to the command to be executed starts with `script/` the bar will look for the script inside the folder `~/.config/thonkbar/scripts`.

 Scripts used can output up to 3 lines:
  - text on the block